cabadany/PagePulse/README.md

   📚 <strong>PagePulse</strong> 📚
 </p>

-PagePulse is a simple and user-friendly online eBook platform where users can manage their libraries and keep track of their favorite books.
+PagePulse is a simple and user-friendly online eBook platform where users can manage their libraries, create and share books, and engage with a vibrant community of readers and writers.

 ---